cmyprohub/NLP-Based-RealTime-Voicemail-Routing-System/README.md

 Picture10

-3. Add an event trigger to the ÔvmreceivebucketÕ.
+3. Add an event trigger to the 'vmreceivebucket'.
 This is the input bucket where the voicemail text files will come in.
-The moment the file hits this bucket, the trigger executes and launches the ÔS3LambdaÕ, which executes the Python script for the application.
+The moment the file hits this bucket, the trigger executes and launches the 'S3Lambda', which executes the Python script for the application.
 How this is achieved in our application is illustrated via screenshots below.

 More details on how to set up a Lambda based on S3 event is present in the AWS documentation here - https://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-functions.html